 Positivity

 If you've ever had a less than enthusiastic mentor, you know how demotivating it can be.
-As a mentor, it's essential to be positive and supportive – after all, your mentee is looking to you for guidance and motivation.
+Positivity and support are one facet of the foundation needed to build effective mentoring strategies.
+Mentees are looking to mentors for guidance and motivation, so this aspect is incredibly important.

-You cannot hope to transfer skills and knowledge if you're not passionate about your own work.
+Mentors can’t hope to transfer skills and knowledge if they’re not passionate about their own work.
 The best mentors are those excited to share their knowledge and help others grow.

 “A good mentor takes on the role of both teacher and learner.”